Has Australia become a smuggler's paradise?

 "The AFP [Australian Federal Police] currently has over a dozen active investigations into people-smuggling ventures being organised from Australia," he said.

-"We have over 100 investigators working with our partners in this area, both here in Australia and offshore."'Hounded out'
+"We have over 100 investigators working with our partners in this area, both here in Australia and offshore."

 Questions remain about whether Emad's refugee protection visa will be revoked by the Australian government.